5 Uses for Grade 9 Titanium Ti-3Al-2.5V: Perfect for Sports & Aerospace

 Applications for Grade 9 Titanium

 Grade 9 Titanium (Ti-3Al-2.5V) offers a unique balance of strength, formability, and corrosion resistance.
-The chart below highlights common applications where this alloy is valued for its performance in both industrial and commercial settings.
+The chart below highlights common titanium applications where this alloy is valued for its performance in both industrial and commercial settings.

 5 Specific Uses for Grade 9 Titanium Ti-3Al-2.5V